Pixelthegreat/eclair-os/README.md

 ## build and run
 Before building, you must run the `genbootdisk.sh` script in order to generate the template bootdisk.

-This project assumes that you are using a Unix-like environment (i.e. Linux, BSD, Mac OS) and you have an x86-64 ELF gcc cross compiler installed.
-If you're system uses ELF format executables and is an x86-64 machine, you may be able to use your system's gcc installation.
+This project assumes that you are using a Unix-like environment (i.e. Linux, BSD, Mac OS) and you have a generic x86 ELF (i686-elf) gcc cross compiler installed.
+If you're system uses ELF format executables and is an x86 or x86-64 machine, you may be able to use your system's gcc installation.
 However, it is not recommended.
 Nevertheless, if you have a cross compiler (or would like to use your system compiler anyway), edit the `TARGET` variable in `config.mk` with the associated target triple.

 To build the project, just run `make` as you normally would.
 Run `make run` to run the project in qemu.